Avisrivastwa/image-shot/Readme.md

 # Image Shot

-This tool gives users the flexibility to require a screenshot and replica to the clipboard the text content of the screenshot.
+This tool gives you the flexibility to require a screenshot and replica to the clipboard the text content of the screenshot.
 Works on Windows, macOS, and most Linux distros (some desktop environments may have issues with transparency).

 ## Steps to Install :-